alnoki/AAAAAA/doc/setup/concepts/tools.rst

 documentation for :term:`AAAAAA` and even for :std:doc:`Python itself <python:tutorial/index>`.
 Sphinx uses the :std:doc:`reStructuredText <sphinx:usage/restructuredtext/basics>` (``reST``)
-markup language
+markup language.
+The :ref:`table of contents <sphinx:toctree-directive>` feature provides a linearly navigable structure that ensures access to all pages of documentation

-The :ref:`table of contents <sphinx:toctree-directive>` facility provides a linearly navigable structure that ensures access to all pages of documentation
+A list of common :term:`AAAAAA` usage examples is at :ref:`Sphinx procedures <sphinx-procedures>`

 :std:doc:`Sphinx extensions <sphinx:usage/extensions/index>` enable additional
 functionality and several are used in :term:`AAAAAA`